Foundational Launch Partners

 Among their many volunteer roles, Jerry became chair of the Stanford Board of Trustees in April 2021, and Akiko chaired the volunteer Sustainability Task Force in 2020-21.
 In 2007, the couple provided the lead gift to build the Jerry Yang and Akiko Yamazaki Environment and Energy Building (Y2E2), which fosters interdisciplinary research and teaching in these areas and helped to create the foundation for the new school.

-Generous commitments from the following additional lead donors will help launch the school with support for faculty and students, innovative programs, and facilities.
+Generous commitments from the following additional lead donors are helping to launch the school with support for faculty and students, innovative programs, and facilities.

 Katherine States Burke and T. Robert Burke